 If your score is below a 652, you’ll need to provide proof of income equalling a minimum of $1,800 per month.
 However, they do take applicants who don’t have any credit at all or have had a bankruptcy in the past.
 You can get a loan of up to $30,000 and some deals may even require no money down.
 Blue Sky Auto Finance works with hundreds of lenders and can often get a loan in as quickly as a day.

 Does having bad credit affect your car loan?

-Yes, bad credit affects just about anything you do involving borrowing money, including getting a car loan.
+Yes, bad credit affects just about anything you do that involves borrowing money, including getting a car loan.
 There are several ways your credit score affects the terms of your auto loan.
 Perhaps the most important part is the interest rate.
 That’s the amount of money you’ll pay each month on top of the principal loan amount.

 The lower your credit score, the higher your interest rate, and the higher your monthly payments.
 You’ll also be limited as to how much money you can actually borrow.
 If you have a poor credit score, it’s unlikely that you’ll qualify for a high dollar loan amount.
 Your car search will be limited to the loan amount you’ve qualified for, whether you think you can afford it or not.

 Another side effect of having bad credit is the amount you’ll of money you’ll need as a down payment.
 While some bad credit lenders specialize in loans with a small or zero down payment, many will require one.
-And if you want to buy a more expensive car than the loan you qualify for allows, you’ll need to make up the different with more money down.
+And if you want to buy a more expensive car than the loan you qualify for allows, you’ll need to make up the difference with more money down.